General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Setup of Simulations

-In a similar way from \citet{McKinney12a, McKinney13, McKinney14, McKinney15} we tested the convergence quality factors for the MRI in the $\theta$ and $\phi$ directions ($Q_{\theta,MRI}$, $Q_{\phi,MRI}$) and turbulence ($Q_{nlm,cor}$) measuring, respectively, the number of grid cells per MRI wavelength in the $\theta$ and $\phi$ directions and the number of correlation wavelengths in the radial, $\theta$, and $\phi$ directions.
-The values were averaged over the time interval 30,000-40,000$R_g/c$ for RADHR and RADLR, and 15,000-18,000$R_g/c$ for RADvHR, and in $\theta$ and $\phi$ at $r$=10$R_g$.
-This radius best represents the non-choked part of the accretion flow that is in the MAD state for long periods of time.
-Our simulation RADHR has $Q_{\theta,MRI}\sim$110, $Q_{\phi,MRI}\sim$13 and $Q_{nlm,cor}\sim$11, 13 and 4 respectively.
-The value of $Q_{nlm,cor}$ in the $\phi$ direction shows that the turbulence is not well resolved since the previous works mentioned above have shown that it's required to have at least 6 cells in order to resolve the turbulence but even being under resolved we can still identify some physical effects as we will discuss in the next sections.
-We have also measured the disk thickness per unit MRI wavelength, $S_d$ (where for $S_d<$0.5 the MRI is suppressed).
-Initially for our simulation RADHR, $S_d\sim$0.9, and the time averaged flow has $S_d\sim$0.26 out to $r\sim$16$R_g$.
-The simulation RADLR has $Q_{\theta,MRI}\sim$21, $Q_{\phi,MRI}\sim$8 and $Q_{nlm,cor}\sim$12, 8, 3 and our simulation RADvHR at its end has $Q_{\theta,MRI}\sim$56, $Q_{\phi,MRI}\sim$13 and $Q_{nlm,cor}\sim$15, 22, 7 and the MAD state built up to 13$R_g$.
-As we can see our simulation RADLR is under resolved and will be used for reference to study resolution effects of the flow at late times and check how the MAD state builds up while the turbulence in ou simulation RADvHR was better resolved.
+As was done in \citet{McKinney12a, McKinney13, McKinney14, McKinney15}, we tested the convergence quality factors for the MRI in the $\theta$ and $\phi$ directions ($Q_{\theta,MRI}$, $Q_{\phi,MRI}$) and the turbulence ($Q_{nlm,cor}$).
+These measure, respectively, the number of grid cells per MRI wavelength and the number of cells per correlation wavelength in the radial, $\theta$, and $\phi$ directions, corresponding to the n,l, and m spatial modes.
+The values were averaged over the time interval 30,000-43,000$R_g/c$ for RADHR, 30,000-40,000$R_g/c$ for RADLR, and 15,000-18,000$R_g/c$ for RADvHR, and in $\theta$ and $\phi$ at $r$=10$R_g$.
+This radius best represents the non-choked part of the accretion flow that is in the MAD state and inflow quasi-equilibrium for the majority of the simulation run-time.